Student Employment Guidelines

 Teaching Assistants: A Teaching Assistant (TA) is a student who assists a faculty member with instructional responsibilities; this program is managed by the Office of Dean of Faculty.
 At Williams, both undergraduate and graduate students are eligible to be TAs.
 First year students are eligible to work as TAs in their second semester, with approval from the Dean of the College.
 More information regarding the TA program is available on the Dean of Faculty’s website.

-Effective with the 2022-23 academic year, TA positions are paid on an hourly basis.
-Students working as TAs must record the hours they work each pay period.
-Per the Dean of Faculty’s Office, TAs may work no more than ten (10) hours per week in a TA positions(s).
-However, students may hold additional positions that, when combined with TA hours, total no more than twenty (20) hours per week.
+As outlined by the Dean of Faculty’s Office, TAs may work no more than ten (10) hours per week in a TA capacity.
+However, students may hold additional jobs that, when combined with TA hours, total no more than twenty (20) hours per week.

 Top of Page